 Pear Martini

 I quite enjoy pears.
-I love them sliced and especially baked into this double nut apple pear crisp.
+I love them sliced and especially baked into a crisp (use this apple crisp with oat topping recipe).
 They’re also tasty in these pear muffins.
-And if you’ve got them canned (my mom cans pears every year), they’re delicious in this yogurt dessert!
+And if you’ve got them canned (my mom cans pears every year), they’re delicious in this canned pear dessert!

 But sometimes you just need a cocktail!
 This partini combines the subtle flavor and natural sweetness of pear juice with vodka and a pear brandy.
 If martinis are a little too spirit forward, give this one a try.